AstrobioMike/AstrobioMike.github.io/stamps2018/unix_intro.md

 # Running commands

-The general syntax of a command is as follows: `command argument`. **Spaces are special!** The command line uses spaces to know how to properly break apart things.
+The general syntax of a command is as follows: `command argument`. **Spaces are special!** The command line uses spaces to know how to properly break things apart.
+This is why it's not ideal to have filenames that contain spacesit's better to use underscores, `_` – e.g., "draft_v3.txt" is preferred over "draft v3.txt".

-Arguments (often also referred to as "flags" or "options") can be **optional** or **required** based on the command.
+Arguments (also referred to as "flags" or "options") can be **optional** or **required** based on the command being used.

 `date` is a command that prints out the date and time.
-It does not require any arguments:
+This particular command does not require any arguments:

 ```bash
 date
 ```

 But you can provide optional arguments to `date`.
 Here we are adding the `-u` argument to tell it to report UTC time instead of local (the "default"):

 ```bash